emblah/risbergetkulturhistorie/HELP.md

 This writes the production site to `docs/` and runs `scripts/check-site.js`.
 The check fails on broken local links, missing document titles, or pages that do not contain exactly one `<h1>`.

+If the build fails, the commit is stopped.
+When the build succeeds, generated changes in `docs/` are staged automatically so the committed source and GitHub Pages output stay together.
+You can still run `npm run build` manually when you want to check the production output before committing.

 Do not edit files in `docs/` directly.
 They are generated from `src/`.